|Coffs Harbour||Session 2||Session 2|

 |Gold Coast||Session 2||Session 2|

-- Motivational and Professional interviewing
+- Motivational interviewing (all-day workshop)

-- Ethical Principles and Practice
+- Ethical Principles and Practice Guidelines from the APS and AHPRA.

 - Personal reflection on career goals and fit with available careers